snehilvj/dmc-docs/docs/passwordinput/passwordinput.md

 ### Introduction

 Use PasswordInput when you need to capture password from user.
-Component provides an option to toggle password visibility, if you do not want this feature, use [TextInput](/components/textinput) component with `type="password"`.
+Component provides an option to toggle password visibility, if you do not want this feature, use [TextInput](/components/textinput) component with `type='password'`.

 .. exec::docs.passwordinput.interactive
     :code: false